 Source: Melbourne Water

-Most of Melbourne draws from the Yarra and Thomson catchments in the Dandenong Ranges.
-These are granite-based catchments.
-Granite doesn’t dissolve into water like limestone does.
+Most of Melbourne gets water from the Yarra and Thomson catchments in the Dandenong Ranges.
+These catchments sit on granite.
+Granite does not dissolve into water the way limestone does.
 Eastern Melbourne water is very soft.

-Western suburbs draw partly from the Werribee and Pyrite catchment systems.
+Western suburbs also draw on the Werribee and Pyrite catchment systems.
 Those sources carry more minerals.
 Western Melbourne is noticeably harder than the east.

 Read our hard water in Melbourne guide for a suburb-by-suburb breakdown.